karan22patel/heygen/README.md

 clientLibrary.js is the first library developed without any inputs. <br />
 clientLibrary1.js is the second library developed that takes api urls as an input. (more functional)

-server.js is the server created to mimic an actual production server serverTest.js is the test server used for the integration tests
+server.js is the server created to mimic an actual production server<br />
+serverTest.js is the test server used for the integration tests

-test.js is the integration test testing client.js test2.js is the integration test testing clientLibrary.js test3.js is the integration test testing cleintLibrary1.js
+test.js is the integration test testing client.js<br />
+test2.js is the integration test testing clientLibrary.js<br />
+test3.js is the integration test testing cleintLibrary1.js

 ## How the logic works.